Alfresco/alfresco-docker-installer/README.md

   ESign Cert 1.8.2                       : https://github.com/keensoft/alfresco-esign-cert
 ```

-A small catalog of trusted *addons* is provided by default, but you can be installed any other using the deployment folders.
+A small catalog of trusted *addons* is provided by default, but you can install any other using the deployment folders.

 ## Passing parameters from command line